Macrochelys temminckii (Troost, in Harlan, 1835)

 Natural History: Wormlike projection on floor of mouth effectively lures fish within range of jaws.
 Eats almost anything it can catch, including other turtles.
 Its eggs and young are eaten by a variety of predators including raccoons, skunks, otters, and fish.
 Humans are chief predator of large adults.
 Large female captured in Union County in late June contained 32 spherical eggs, the largest of which was 35 mm diameter.
 Gaping jaws and strongly hooked beak of enraged adult are efficient deterrents to most potential predators.

 Distribution Notes: The status of the Alligator Snapping Turtle in Illinois has been the subject of extensive debate since the Illinois Department of Natural Resources announced plans to reintroduce the species to Illinois waters in 2005.
 With less than 20 confirmed records in Illinois, the species has been considered an infrequent visitor; the result of rare, long-distance migrants from the south via the large rivers.
-Ed Moll considered all records north of St. Louis questionable and considered the Big Muddy River and its confluence with the Mississippi River as the most promising area in the state to search for viable populations.
-The most recent record for the state is from “Clear Creek, 5 mi WSW Jonesboro”, Union County, IL, captured and released in 1984.
+Ed Moll (1988, Unpublished report to the IL Endangered Species Protection Board) considered all records north of St. Louis questionable and considered the Big Muddy River and its confluence with the Mississippi River as the most promising area in the state to search for viable populations.
+The most recent record for the state is from Union County, captured and released in 2014: Kessler, E. J., C. A. Phillips, S. R. Ballard, and M. J. Dreslik.
+2017.
+The first record of an Alligator Snapping Turtle (Macrochelys temminckii) in Illinois in 30 years.
+Southeastern Naturalist.
+16(3):29-35.

 Status: State endangered.